Home Appraisals When Refinancing: What to Know

 “Visible damage, such as leaks, cracked walls, or mold that indicate poor maintenance, can also significantly decrease value, as can old appliances, worn-out flooring, or outdated bathrooms,” Shepherd says.

-What’s more, high crime rates, poor schools, or proximity to undesirable features in the neighborhood like highways or factories may lead to a lower appraised value.
+Moreover, high crime rates, poor schools, or proximity to undesirable features in the neighborhood, like highways or factories, may lower the appraised value.

 “Also, in areas with few recent sales, it can be challenging to establish a solid value – potentially resulting in a lower appraisal,” says Shepherd.